Last revised: May 1, 2020

-During the term of each Customer’s agreement with ConnectLeader, our Customer has the ability to modify, delete and export its Customer Provided Information stored in the Applications.
+During the term of each Customer’s agreement with ConnectLeader, our Customer can modify, delete and export its Customer Provided Information stored in the Applications.
 After the end of the term of ConnectLeader’s agreement with its Customer, ConnectLeader will continue to maintain the Customer Provided Information until the earlier of (i) 30 days after the agreement term, or (ii) within 10 days after Customer’s authorized representative has directed ConnectLeader to delete all Customer Provided Information.
 ConnectLeader does not collect or store login password for Integrated CRM Solutions if single sign-on features are used in the integration of the Applications with an Integrated CRM Solution.

-We only retain and use a Customer’s Customer Provided Information to provide that Customer the Services that the Customer has entered into agreement with ConnectLeader to provide, and as described in the “Other disclosures” section below.
+We only retain and use a Customer’s Customer Provided Information to provide that Customer the Services that the Customer has entered into an agreement with ConnectLeader to provide, and as described in the “Other disclosures” section below.

 (c) Site usage information that we collect on our Digital Properties